NicholasMamo/multiplex-plot/docs/_sources/drawable.rst.txt

    :description: Multiplex: visualizations that tell stories
    :keywords: Multiplex, Python, visualizations, data science

+There is one thing that is more important than anything else in Multiplex: the :class:`~drawable.Drawable` class.
-All of Multiplex's visualizations revolve around the :class:`~drawable.Drawable` class.
+All of Multiplex's visualizations revolve around it.
+Indeed, if you are using Multiplex, you can—and should—work only with :class:`~drawable.Drawable` class.

 A :class:`~drawable.Drawable` is nothing more than a class that wraps a matplotlib figure and an axis.
-All of the functions that you would call on a matplotlib axis, you can call on the :class:`~drawable.Drawable`.
+All of the functions that you would call on a `matplotlib axis <https://matplotlib.org/api/axes_api.html>`_, you can call on the :class:`~drawable.Drawable`.
-The :class:`~drawable.Drawable` instance re-routes unknown functions to the matplotlib axis.
-However, the :class:`~drawable.Drawable` also comes with new visualizations to help you explore or explain data faster.
+If you call any function that belongs to a `matplotlib axis <https://matplotlib.org/api/axes_api.html>`_, then matplotlib handles it as usual.
+However, if you call a function that is new to Multiplex, such as a new visualization, then the library handles it.

 .. image:: ../examples/exports/3-temperatures.png